geometry-zsh/geometry/README.md

 Sure.
 It's [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono).
 Don't forget to use the [powerline patched version](https://github.com/powerline/fonts/tree/master/RobotoMono) if you want to use the default rebase symbol.

+**"Warning: Plugin <name> already registered." omg what is happening is the world going to end?**

+Well, yeah.
+Eventually.
+But this warning message doesn't mean anything is wrong.
+Feel free to relax.
+It shows when you load geometry twice.
+It was intended as a warning for faulty custom configuration, such as registering a plugin in two different places.
+If you do `source ~/.zshrc` it's perfectly normal to show up.
+See [this discussion](https://github.com/frmendes/geometry/issues/109#issuecomment-288997441) for more info.

 ## Maintainers

 geometry is currently maintained by [frmendes](https://github.com/frmendes) and [desyncr](https://github.com/desyncr).